loopbackio/loopback4-example-shopping/README.md

 In this app, there are four controllers:

 1. `ping` - a simple controller to checking the status of the app.
-2. `user` - controller for creating user, fetching user info, updating user info, and logging in.
+2. `user-management` - controller for creating user, fetching user info, updating user info, and logging in.
 3. `shopping-cart` - controller for creating, updating, deleting shopping carts, and getting the details about a shopping cart.
 4. `user-order` - controller for creating, updating, deleting orders, and getting the details about an order.
+5. `product` - controller for managing products catalog

 ## Services